teslamotors/informed/stories/Arrays/AlternateSyntax/README.md

 # Dynamic Array of fields

-Fields can also be associated with an dynamic array.
+Fields can also be associated with a dynamic array.
 Here is an example where you can add many siblings!

 <!-- STORY -->